Christianity and politics: Scripture

 Politics is addressed directly or indirectly in several parts of the Bible.
 Romans 13:1 and 1 Peter 2:13-14 say that all should follow the authority of government, as government authority is instituted by the authority of God.
-LGBT are challenged with Romans 1:26-27 and Leviticus 18:22, which describe same-sex behavior as unnatural and detestable, respectively.
-Matthew 19:3-6 describes marriage as between a man and a woman, and 1 Corinthians 6:9-10 says that homosexual offenders will not inherit the kingdom of God.
-The abortion debate is influenced by Exodus 21:22-25, which demands a penalty for the action of killing a fetus by mistake.
-Other verses relevant to the idea of fetal personhood include Psalm 139:13-16 and Jeremiah 1:5.

 The Hebrew Bible contains a complex chronicle of the Kings of Israel and Judah, written over the course of many generations by authors whose relationships and intimacy with the rulers of the several kingdoms fluctuated widely in both intimacy and respect.
 Some historical passages of the Hebrew Bible contain intimate portrayals of the inner workings of the royal households of Saul, David and Solomon.
 The accounts of subsequent monarchs are frequently more distanced and less detailed and frequently begin with the judgment that the monarch "did evil in the sight of the Lord".
 The Christian New Testament instead begins with the story of Jesus, crucified as a criminal who had offended both the Jewish priesthood and the Roman imperial authorities.
 At least to outward appearances, Jesus was at the periphery of political life and power in the Roman province of Judea.